andersonmiranda-com/openbank-angular/README.md

-## Openbank-react
+## Openbank-angular

-This is the React version of a 3 steps wizard with form validation, backend simulation and translation to EN/ES.
+This is the Angular version of a 3 steps wizard with form validation, backend simulation and translation to EN/ES.

 ### Online Demo